seanwevans/WarpDB/README.md

 - CMake 3.18 or higher
 - C++17 compatible compiler
 - NVIDIA GPU with compute capability 7.0 or higher
+- [Optional] Apache Arrow with CUDA support for zero-copy columnar data

 The build system uses `find_package(CUDAToolkit)` to automatically locate NVRTC and the CUDA driver.
 Ensure the CUDA toolkit is installed and available